alank976/restaurant-order/README.md

 ## clients and server interaction
 - done in integration test for happy path: `cargo test`
-- load test with > 10 threads for sort of benchmark `cargo bench`
+- load test with > 10 threads for sort of benchmark `cargo test`